 - Cost: From around 13,000 rupees ($200) per night for single occupancy.
 It includes accommodations, food, medicine, cultural entertainment, and use of all facilities such as gym and library.
 Special packages are offered.
-Read reviews and compare prices on Tripadvisor.

 The focus at the Indus Valley Ayurvedic Center is primarily Ayurvedic medicine, coupled with yoga and meditation.
 The center was started by a doctor who had successfully used these methods to treat his illness after modern medicine couldn't provide any relief.
 It offers resort-style facilities, Ayurvedic food, and a team of highly trained professionals.
 In addition to the high standard of treatment, an appealing thing about the center is its flexibility.
 It has accommodations for all budgets, ranging from standard rooms up to independent villas.
 It's also possible to pay for services by individual rates or take a package deal.
 So versatile!

 - Cost: Rates start from 2,500 rupees ($40) per night, for a standard room.
 Three meals a day costs 1,000 rupees.
 A session of yoga is 300 rupees.
 Ayurvedic treatments start from around 1,500 rupees each.
 Alternatively, a range of packages is available.
 Rates start from $180 per person for a one night package.
 Expect to pay $1,050 upwards for a seven-night rejuvenation package.
 This is fully inclusive of accommodation, food, doctor's consultation, treatments, and yoga.
-Read reviews and compare prices on Tripadvisor.

 Soukya advertises itself as the first holistic health center of its kind in the world.
 What does this mean?
 Simply that Soukya offers an extensive range of systems of medicine and therapies all under one roof.
 These include Ayurveda, homeopathy, naturopathy, yoga, acupuncture, reflexology, and acupressure.
 The center's name comes from the Sanskrit word 'Soukhyam', which means well being and a harmonious state of the mind, body, and spirit.
 It's owned and operated by a doctor who's been in the holistic health medical practice for over 20 years, and all programs are monitored by qualified doctors and therapists in each specialty.
 The center consists of 25 rooms on a 30-acre organic farm in the countryside.
 There is a yoga and meditation hall, recreational facilities, and a long walking/jogging track.

 - Cost: There are different prices for foreigners and Indians (who are residents of India).
 Room rates start from $260 per night for a single deluxe room.
 Indians pay 11,900 rupees per night upwards.
 Food and yoga are included but treatments are additional.
 Wellness programs, ranging in length from seven to 28 days, are available from $200 a day for foreigners and 8,850 rupees for Indians.
-Read reviews on Tripadvisor.

 Nestled into the Sahyadri Mountains about 4 hours drive from Mumbai, Atmantan Wellness Resort has a view to die for overlooking Mulshi Lake.
 It aims to empower guests to transform their lives through education and lifestyle modifications targeting body, mind, and soul.
 Atmantan's team of qualified experts prepare individual wellness formulas according to guest requirements.
 A holistic integrative approach is taken, combining Ayurveda, Naturopathy, Yoga, meditation, functional fitness, and nutrition.
 Various wellness packages are offered including healthy living, cleansing, weight control, and restorative physiotherapy.

 - Cost: A minimum 3-night stay is required.
 Prices depend on the category of accommodations chosen and start from around $1,700 for a single or $2,500 for a.double.
 This includes all meals and therapies.
 Tax is additional.
-Detailed information is available online.

 Nimba Nature Cure Village was founded in 2014 and is the largest center for naturopathy, Ayurveda, yoga, meditation and physiotherapy in western India.
 It's conveniently spread over 50 acres of lush grounds approximately 30 miles from Ahmedabad on the Ahmedabad–Mehsana Highway.
 The name "Nimba" comes from the Sanskrit term Nimbati Syasthyamdadati’, which means to give good health.
 Nearly all ailments are treated by the in-house team of doctors and therapists.
 Residential programs range from stress management (3-5 days) to anti-aging (21-25 days).
 However, staying at the center requires discipline, as a daily wellness schedule and diet need to be followed.

 - Cost: There are different prices for foreigners and Indians (who are residents of India).
 Rates start from $120 per day per person for foreigners, and 6,000 rupees for Indians.
 This includes all consultations, treatment, meals, use of facilities, and accommodations.
-Read reviews on Tripadvisor.